David Altman, Associate Professor of Physics

 Katja Meyer, Assistant Professor of Environmental & Earth Science

 The reduction of oxygen in the oceans, or ocean deoxygenation, is one of many expected impacts of modern anthropogenic climate warming.
 Because oxygen is essential to all animal life, we are interested in understanding the distribution of marine oxygen changes and the impacts on marine ecosystems.
 In our lab, we look at ancient climate warming events to study the relationship between changes in the chemistry of the ocean and the response of marine animal ecosystems.
 Much of our work is focused on the end-Permian mass extinction, which resulted in the loss of over 95% of marine species and occurred ~252 million years ago.
-In this SCRP summer project, students will study end-Permian rocks collected from China and determine whether or not the oceans were anoxic.
-There are multiple ways to determine if ancient marine sedimentary rocks were deposited in oxic, anoxic, or even sulfidic conditions.
-Our work will focus on examining the size distribution of pyrite mineral grains found within these rocks as a proxy for anoxic and sulfidic conditions.
-Students will learn geochemical techniques in the lab, examine rock samples using scanning electron microscopy (SEM), and forge connections between anoxia and mass extinction.
+This summer we will work to improve the tools geoscientists have for identifying the presence of euxinic (anoxic and sulfidic) conditions in ancient samples.
+Using both modern lake sediments and end-Permian rocks, we will examine the size distribution and isotopic composition of pyrite mineral grains found within these rocks as a proxy euxinic conditions.
+Students will use a variety of lab techniques to prepare samples and examine rock/sediment samples using scanning electron microscopy (SEM).

 Chuck Williamson, Professor of Chemistry